Institute for Economic and Legal Research Frankfurt (IWRF)

 Author: Tobias Hagen

 - Apart from the usual scientific standards, there are no format requirements.
+The text must be submitted as an open Word document and will be placed in the layout of the series.

 The Institute for Economic and Legal Research Frankfurt regularly carries out academic events.
 These include a monthly brown-bag seminar taking place during the lecture period, with the goal of presenting research projects / topics and discussing them with the participants at the end.
 This is to help the researchers at our faculty get to know each other better and promote research networks and it also enables researchers to present their research theses or results.